+5. Hult Center for the Performing Arts

-In addition to the performing arts, the center also features permanent and temporary art collections, which can be seen throughout the building.
+In addition to the performing arts, the center also features permanent and temporary art collections throughout the building.
 One of the permanent installations includes the house curtain for the Silva Concert Hall.
 Various sculptures are also found throughout the mezzanine and lower balcony levels.

 Address: One Eugene Center, Eugene, Oregon

 6. Saturday Market

-Operating rain or shine every Saturday between April and mid-November, the Saturday Market is one of the best gathering spaces in the city.
-Combining local artisan crafts, live music, and internationally inspired food, the Saturday Market brings together the many tastes and styles of Eugene.
+Operating rain or shine every Saturday between April and mid-November, the Eugene Saturday Market is one of the best gathering spaces in the city.
+The Saturday Market combines local artisan crafts, live music, and internationally inspired food, bringing together the many tastes and styles of Eugene.

 Address: 26 E 8th Ave, Eugene, Oregon